 MHS Application Requirements

-Students enter the MHS health economics program from a variety of backgrounds, no specific undergraduate major is required.
+Students enter the MHS in Health Economics & Outcomes Research program from a variety of backgrounds, no specific undergraduate major is required.

 All applicants should have a strong quantitative background with an undergraduate level course in calculus; some previous economics background is preferred.
 While work experience is encouraged, it is not required.

-Applications to the MHS health economics program are considered by a faculty admissions committee which reviews a range of criteria and considers the overall balance of each applicant's qualifications.
+Applications to the MHS in Health Economics & Outcomes Research program are considered by a faculty admissions committee which reviews a range of criteria and considers the overall balance of each applicant's qualifications.

 A strong undergraduate academic record is expected and the personal statement, a central element to the application, is an opportunity for the applicant to explain their commitment to the field.
 Applicants should also include a resume.